 As a team we looked at various UML tools that could generate XML but none sufficed.
 All allowed modelers to create structures not conducive for programing and they generated poor XML.
 Hence the DE or developer experience effort was started.
 From that open source community effort a modeling tool and matching complier was created.
 More recently the DE was updated, extended, and DEx was created.

 Steve Livezey and Dave Hollander were the principal architect/engineers that created the collection of DE, now DEx tools.
 View the following video where Steve will walk you though and overview of the DEx environment.
-The come back here if you with to download the tool.
+There is a second video by Sandy Angel of AHLA who runs the hospitality workgroups.
+Sandy provided and example of how members use the DEx tool to look at messages.
+Then come back here if you with to download the tool.

 The OpenTravel Modeling tool is now in its second iteration.
 OTM-DEx is a Java-based modeler that works in conjunction with the OTA 2.0 repository to allow you to quickly interact and modify the 2.0 models.
 To use this tool you will need to have Java 8 installed and will need to register for access to the repository.